MetaSys-LISBP/PhysioFit/docs/method.rst

 Flux values provided by PhysioFit correspond the best fit.
-A global sensitivity analysis (Monte-Carlo approach) is available to evaluate the precision of the estimated fluxes (mean, median, standard deviation, 95% confidence intervals), plots are generated for visual inspection of the fitting quality, and a χ² test is performed to assess the statistical goodness of fit.
+A global sensitivity analysis (Monte-Carlo approach) is available to evaluate the precision of the estimated fluxes (mean, median, standard deviation, 95% confidence intervals), plots are generated for visual inspection of the fitting quality, a χ² test is performed to assess the statistical goodness of fit and an AIC (Akaike Information Criterion) is calculated to compare the different models.

 .. _method_models: